 The calendar can also be found by following this link:

-A full screen version of the visualisation can be found here
+A full screen version of the visualisation can be found on 3Deep Media's website here

 Diver visitor trails have to date proved a useful way of managing public access to wrecks protected under the Protection of Wrecks Act (1973).
 The goal of any diver visitor trail is to improve public access to the underwater cultural heritage whilst not putting that heritage at risk of damage as a result of increased access.
 This project is aiming to emulate successful trails established on the other protected wrecks of HMS Hazardous in Brackelsham Bay, West Sussex, on HMS Colossus off the Isles of Scilly, on the Coronation wreck off Plymouth, Devon and on the Norman’s Bay Wreck off Eastbourne in Sussex.